dgehringer/sqsgenerator/docs/source/what_is_actually_computed.md

 ### But what about optimizing multi-component alloys?

-Similarly the generalization to multi-component systems is a straight as for the the coordination shells.
+Similarly, the generalization to multi-component systems is a straight as for the the coordination shells.
 Consider a system of $\{A,B,C\}$ atoms.
 Now we have to also consider $A-C$ and $B-C$ bonds, thus resulting in 6 SRO parameters for each coordination shells (also $A-A$, $B-B$ and $C-C$ bonds are considered), thus the initial parameter becomes a three dimensional object

 $$
 \alpha^i_{\xi\eta} = 1 - \dfrac{N^i_{\xi\eta}}{NM^ix_{\xi}x_{\eta}}